-1.1 Arrangements for preparing /submitting cash flow statements
+Arrangements for preparing /submitting cash flow statements

-Cash flow forecasts will be viewed over three time-horizons and will be used to formulate the Council's borrowing and investment strategy by identifying periods of surplus or shortfall of cash balances.
+Cash flow forecasts are over three time-horizons and are used to inform the Council's borrowing and investment strategy by identifying periods of surplus or shortfall of cash balances.
+The CS Lucas TM system is being used with a view to replacing spreadsheet forecasting from April 2022.

 The cash flow forecasts and statements are held at operational level.
-The accuracy and effectiveness of the Council's cash flows are dependent on the accuracy of estimating expenditure, income and their corresponding time periods.
+The accuracy and effectiveness of the cash flows depend on the accuracy of estimating expenditure, income and corresponding time periods.